November Orientation and Enrollment

 You will you learn more about K-State, learn how to be successful during your time at K-State and meet with an academic advisor and go through the class selection process.
 You can even take care of essentials like buying textbooks and athletic tickets.

-Activities start promptly at 8:30 a.m. on the second floor of the K-State Student Union.
+Activities start promptly at 8:30 a.m. on the ground floor of the K-State Student Union.
 The program may take until 5 p.m., so plan accordingly.

 Step 1: Register for the event